alexlya/C-Notes/notes.md

 ## `launchSettings.json`

 This file is only needed in local machine.
 It is not needed to publish this file to production environments.
 Settings that you want to be publish need to be stored in `appsettings.json` file.
+Environmental Variables are configured here.

 ## `appsettings.json`